FPT Corporation: History

 In February 2011, the board of directors of FPT Corporation issued a resolution appointing Mr. Truong Dinh Anh as general director to replace Mr. Nguyen Thanh Nam.
 On July 31, 2013, the board of directors of FPT Corporation approved the appointment of Mr. Bui Quang Ngoc, Ph.D. in database, to replace Mr. Truong Gia Binh as FPT's general director.
 Mr. Bui Quang Ngoc is one of the founding members and currently vice chairman of FPT.
 In 2014, FPT was the first IT company in Vietnam to acquire a foreign IT company, RWE IT Slovakia (a member of RWE, a European leading energy corporation).
 In August 2017, FPT transferred 30% of its ownership in FPT Retail to Vina Capital and Dragon Capital, reducing its stake in FPT Retail to 55%.
 In September 2017, FPT transferred 47% of its ownership in FPT Trading to Synnex Corporation (Taiwan), reducing its stake in FPT Trading to 48%.
 In July 2018, FPT acquired 90% stake in Intellinet Consulting (Intellinet), one of the fastest growing technology consulting companies in the US.
 In March 2019, FPT appointed Mr. Nguyen Van Khoa - Executive Vice President of FPT and CEO of FPT Information System - to take the position of FPT's CEO, replacing Mr. Bui Quang Ngoc at the end of his term.

 In May 2021, FPT acquired Base.vn, a SaaS start-up.
 In July 2021, FPT invested in Intertec International.

-In August 2021, FPT launched eCovax – the digital “vaccine” program that helps businesses respond – recover – thrive in Covid-19.

-On September 16, 2021, FPT's Chairman Truong Gia Binh initiated the idea of building a school for children who lost their parents due to COVID-19 with the desire to create a safe environment for them to be cared for, loved, and trained.
-In addition, the school aimed to turn their pain into power, growing up and contributing to the country's future growth.
+In August 2021, FPT launched eCovax – the digital "vaccine" program that helps businesses respond – recover – thrive in COVID-19.
+On September 16, 2021, FPT's Chairman Truong Gia Binh initiated the idea of building a school for children who lost their parents due to COVID-19.
 FPT has strengthened its presence in 27 countries by opening a second office in New York in May 2022 and the first representative office in Northern Europe in Copenhagen, Denmark in September 2022.
 In September 2022, Deputy Prime Minister of Singapore Heng Swee Keat visited FPT with the aim of promoting partnership and cooperation of private sector enterprises between Vietnam and Singapore.
 In October 2022, FPT invested in Japanese business consulting services provider LTS Inc., becoming its strategic shareholder.

+In 2023, FPT executed four M&A deals and invested in technology companies in the US and France, such as Intertec International, Cardinal Peak, AOSIS and Landing AI.
+On December 14, 2023, FPT launches automotive technology subsidiary in Texas – FPT Automotive.
+In April 2024 it partnered with American tech company Nvidia to build an artificial intelligence factory.

+On July 16, 2025, the Ministry of Public Security officially received the state-owned stake (50.17% / 50.2%) in FPT Telecom from the State Capital Investment Corporation (SCIC).
+Prior to the transfer, SCIC held ~50.2%, while FPT Corporation held ~45.66% and maintained control over operations.